What Is Nursing Home Neglect?

 - Weight loss or malnutrition

-- Social & Emotional Consequences
+Social and Emotional Consequences

-- Isolation & loneliness
+- Isolation and loneliness

 - Loss of trust in others

 In the more severe cases, nursing home neglect can result in wrongful death.

 The Boston Globe reported on a Vietnam veteran who died in a Massachusetts nursing home because his nurse spent the night playing video games instead of checking on him.

 The article also revealed that many other residents and family members came forward to report nursing home neglect at the facility.
 Complaints included that residents went long hours without food or changes of clothes.
 Some residents even went months without baths or showers.

 The contract between a nursing home and a patient is usually legally binding.
 Failing to provide proper care can result in civil or criminal penalties.

 Staff members or facilities that neglect patients may lose the ability to care for others.
 In addition, they may be subject to steep fines from law enforcement or lawsuits.